Minerals in Cattle Urine

 Faced with a problem of underproduction in cattle breeding, one of the complementary examinations available to the veterinarian is the analysis of urinary macroelements.
-When infectious and parasitic causes have been ruled out and a feed-related problem is being considered, this analysis is an additional tool in a livestock audit or follow-up.
+When the infectious and parasitic causes have been ruled out and a feed-related problem is being considered, this analysis is an additional tool in the context of a breeding audit or follow-up.

-Urinary calcium excretion represents only a small portion of the calcium excreted by a bovine and is not dependent on blood calcium levels (MESCHY, 2010).
-Thus, a low urinary pH associated with elevated calciuria is a sign of metabolic acidosis.
+Urinary calcium excretion represents only a small portion of the calcium excreted by a bovine and is not dependent on blood calcium levels.
+(MESCHY, 2010).
+Thus a low urinary pH associated with high calciuria is a sign of metabolic acidosis..

 Phosphorus is also mostly eliminated in the faeces, its urinary excretion is low.
-Acute ruminal acidosis increases urinary phosphorus (ENEMARK et al., 2004 ; NIKOLOV, 1998) and renal failure can also cause hyperphosphaturia (LUNN and McGUIRK, 1990).
+Acute ruminal acidosis increases urinary phosphorus (ENEMARK et al., 2004 ; NIKOLOV, 1998) and kidney failure can also cause hyperphosphaturia (LUNN et McGUIRK, 1990).